matrix-org/areweoidcyet/index.md

 ### Will I lose my old-style login/password?

-Assuming that your homeserver migrates you to an OIDC Provider that supports username/password login then you will still be able to use that to sign in.
+Assuming that your homeserver migrates you to an OpenID Provider that supports username/password login then you will still be able to use that to sign in.

-However, you will be entering your username/password into a UI controlled by the OIDC Provider, not the client.
+However, you will be entering your username/password into a UI controlled by the OpenID Provider, not the client.

 ### How do I do social login with this?

-Similar to how the homeserver achieves this today, the OIDC Provider can act as an identity broker and support login via upstream social (and other) identity providers.
+Similar to how the homeserver achieves this today, the OpenID Provider can act as an identity broker and support login via upstream social (and other) identity providers.

 ### How will this look in native mobile apps?